haidaraM/ansible-playbook-grapher/README.md

 in [Github Actions](https://github.com/haidaraM/ansible-playbook-grapher/actions).
 Feel free to look at them when submitting PRs.

+### Lint and format

+The project uses black to format the code.
+Run `black .` to format.

 ## License

 GNU General Public License v3.0 or later (Same as Ansible)